 Empathy is an important part in inclusivity as well.
 Design has the power to inform, and the messages we communicate about our products often imply much more than you might have expected.
 Alice Lee, a freelance designer in San Francisco, illustrated WordPress.com’s brand and wrote about how important it is to bake this consideration into your process from the very beginning:

 So, how can inclusion and representation be expressed through character design and illustration voice?
 When you begin with these principles as cornerstones of your brand, rather than tacking them on at the end, they manifest in the design process in straightforward and thoughtful ways.

 Bias is the preference or prejudice for or against someone or something.

-As discussed in the Hierarchy lesson, our brains look for patterns and past events to inform decisions without involving the conscious part of the mind.
+Our brains look for patterns and past events to inform decisions without involving the conscious part of the mind.
 This is helpful to reduce the cognitive load of our everyday experiences.
 But the previous experiences that our perception is being filtered through can include cultural stereotypes.

 Unconscious Bias is having these stereotypes influence how our minds are processing new information—if we believe in these stereotypes or not.
 Being exposed to cultural stereotypes can lead to our brains using them to understand new experiences.